finos/rune-dsl/documentation/rosetta-modelling-component.md

 ##### Maps 2

 Mappings are expected to be one-to-one with each input value mapping to one Rosetta value.
 By default if a single input value is mapped to multiple Rosetta output values this is considered an error.
-However by adding the \"maps 2\" keyword this can be overridden allowing the input value to map to many output Rosetta values.
+However by adding the `maps 2` keyword this can be overridden allowing the input value to map to many output Rosetta values.

 ##### Meta